 When I shared this information with Mateo, he was disappointed but he didn’t disagree.
 He said he knew he struggled with delegating to others.
 He said he felt like he could do it better than anyone else on his team.
 He feared that giving responsibility to others who could potentially fail put his reputation at high risk so he didn’t delegate instead he did it himself.
 And yet Mateo’s choice not to delegate became the reason he would not be considered for a promotion by one of his most respected leaders.

 In Personify Leadership, we define delegation as sharing authority and responsibility with a delegate.
 We define the delegate as someone who is authorized to represent the leader.
 When you think about these definitions for most leaders there is an instant jab of pain right to the gut.
-Because giving others power, give others control and giving others a chance to do what we do so well is risky.
+Because giving others power, giving others control, and giving others a chance to do what we do so well is risky.
 Very risky.
-Who in their right mind wants to take a risk when they can quickly maintain status quo by doing the job themselves and ensure their reputation stays in tact?
+Who in their right mind wants to take a risk when they can quickly maintain the status quo by doing the job themselves and ensuring their reputation stays intact?
 Delegating to others requires a word we haven’t yet really tapped into, vulnerability.

 Dr. Brené Brown is a research professor at the University of Houston Graduate College of Social Work and best-selling author.
 She has spent the past twelve years studying vulnerability, courage, worthiness.
 Dr. Brené Brown’s 2010 TEDx Houston talk, The Power of Vulnerability, is one of the top ten most viewed TED talks in the world.
 During an interview with Dan Schawbel in a Forbes article Dr. Brene Brown described the power of vulnerability this way, “When you shut down vulnerability, you shut down opportunity.”